DataDog/system-tests/docs/weblog/README.md

 The goal is to be able to easily test if a request was blocked before reaching the server code or after by looking at the span and also test security rules on reponse status code or response header content.

+### GET /iast/insecure-cookie/test_secure

+This endpoint should set at least one cookie with all security flags (Secure, HttpOnly, SameSite=Strict) to prevent any vulnerabilities from being detected.

+### GET /iast/insecure-cookie/test_insecure

+This endpoint should set a cookie with all security flags except Secure, to detect only the INSECURE_COOKIE vulnerability.

+### POST /iast/insecure-cookie/custom_cookie

+This endpoint should set a cookie with the name and value coming from the request body (using the cookieName and cookieValue properties), with all security flags except Secure, to detect only the INSECURE_COOKIE vulnerability.

+### GET /iast/insecure-cookie/test_empty_cookie

+This endpoint should set a cookie with empty cookie value without Secure flag, INSECURE_COOKIE vulnerability shouldn't be detected.

 ### GET /iast/insecure_hashing/deduplicate

 Parameterless endpoint.
 This endpoint contains a vulnerable souce code line (weak hash) in a loop with at least two iterations.